Is Your Honeymoon Really Necessary?: Production

 The play debuted in 1944 in London, originally starring Ralph Lynn, and ran for almost three years.
 Film rights were bought in February 1953 as a vehicle for Diana Dors.
 The screenplay was by Talbot Rothwell who went on to write 20 Carry On films.

 Filming took place over four weeks in April at Nettlefold Studios, Walton-on-Thames.
 Dors was paid a fee of £1,000.

-Reception
+Critical reception

 According to BFI's Screenonline, the "film belongs to Dors.
 Ideally cast as mischievous, ultra-blonde temptress Candy, she sashays towards centre stage with a seemingly effortless lightness of step, adding much-needed sparkle to well-worn material.
-While never appearing to take herself - or the script - the slightest bit seriously, she steals the show with careless assurance."
+While never appearing to take herself – or the script – the slightest bit seriously, she steals the show with careless assurance."

 The Monthly Film Bulletin called it an "uneven bedroom farce.
 On the debit side: time-worn situations, bad timing; on the credit side: some good playing from David Tomlinson, as yet another shy, respectable Englishman, and from Diana Dors, responding to the essence of the piece beautifully by exuding 100 per cent sex."

 Filmink said Dors was "full of life and vigour".

-The play was still being presented in London's West End starring Brian Rix in the mid 1960s.